iamSiiN/A320-Gimbal-Joystick/README.md

         3. Open Serial Monitor (Ctrl+Shift+M)
         4. Select Baudrate 115200
         5. Type Command 7 to view your Raw Angle(Current Position)
-        6. Type Command 4 to view Max Angle Range
-        7. Move Joystick to Start of Range
+        6. Move Joystick to MIN of Range
             1. Type Command 7 to view/get Raw Angle
             2. Type Command 1 to Set start Position
-        8. Move Joystick to End of Range
+        7. Move Joystick to MAX of Range
             1. Type Command 7 to view/get Raw Angle
-            2. Type Command 21 to Set end Position
+            2. Type Command 2 to Set end Position
-        9. Type Command 4 to Verify Max Angle Range
-        10. Type Command 8 to Verify Scaled Range
-        11. Please read below note before proceeding.
+        8. Please read below note before proceeding.
 Type Command 96 to Burn Angle on sensor.
-        12. Unplug USB and Recconnect, Type Command 4 and 8 to Verify succesful programming
+        9. Unplug USB and Recconnect, Type Command 8 to Verify Scaled Range.
+        10. Perform Functional Check, from the MIN to MAX position Incrementaly move your Axis and Type Command 8 per Increment.
+        11. Perform Analog Output functional Check via MULTIMETER
-        13. Repeat Steps 3-12 for the other sensor.
+        12. Repeat Steps 3-12 for the other sensor.
-        14. Solder the wires for VCC, OUT, GND on the Sensor , Length as required to be connected to Arduino Pro Micro
+        13. Solder the wires for VCC, OUT, GND on the Sensor , Length as required to be connected to Arduino Pro Micro

     **Note: You only have 3 chances to Perform Burn Angle command and a One time chance to Burn Settings.**